JamesRudd-Jones/BifurcaGym/README.md

 - Add rendering for all the envs
 - Would be good to work with MARL and SARL - figure out how to easily fit in both with wrappers as well
 - More verification of environments to reality, unsure exactly how to do this
+- Create utils for certain env types, e.g. discrete time chaos may all share a projection func

 Add the following envs:
 - Bernoulli Map/Dyadic Map